TheFJcurve/Resume-Generator/README.md

 DELETE

 Start by executing the command '/execute.sh delete [resume-name]'.
-This will delete one component from the [resume-name] components
+This will delete one component from the [resume-name].

+1. Existing components will be listed for you, select the one that you would like to delete.
+2. Once you delete the component, the changes will be automatically updated in the pdf file.

+DROP_RESUME

+Start by executing the command './execute.sh drop_resume [resume-name]'.

+WARNING: This function is extremely dangerous if you don't know what you are doing.

+This will delete the whole resume directory with the name [resume-name], and all the components in it.